ToxicFrog/doom-mods/gzap/doc/design/regions.md

 ## The UI

-In-game, the play accesses region control via the inventory screen.
+In-game, the player accesses region control via the inventory screen.
 This contains a widget that can be used to set or unset the current region name, along with controls for keys, weapons, and maps.